MicrosoftDocs/win32/desktop-src/VSS/vss-restore-configurations.md

 ---
-Description: 'File restoration on a running system can be problematic.
-It is important that running applications (writers) indicate what to do when difficulties arise during restores, for instance, if the file being restored is currently in use.' ms.assetid: '2cb963a8-7077-4419-96d8-cba0fd011e4f'
+Description: File restoration on a running system can be problematic.
+It is important that running applications (writers) indicate what to do when difficulties arise during restores, for instance, if the file being restored is currently in use. ms.assetid: 2cb963a8-7077-4419-96d8-cba0fd011e4f
-title: VSS Restore Configurations
+title: VSS Restore Configurations ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # VSS Restore Configurations